 Fermentationexperts A/S Challenge

 How can we make a business plan for a start-up company focusing on improving intestinal health for humans?

 Fermentationexperts is an innovative company with operations in Europe and the United States.
 We believe that fermentation is the feeding technology of the future for poultry and pig farmers, and we continue to develop new areas where fermentation makes sense – for the individual farmer’s finances, for the health of their herds, and for the environment.

 Tulip Food Company Challenge

-How can we develop high protein meat and savory snacks for children?
+How can we develop high-protein meat and savoury snacks for children?

-Together with DC Ingredients, Tulip aim to create a portfolio of nutritious snacks for school children On-the-go snack items for pre-lunch snacking and/or as a lunch box food item infused with hydrolyzed meat protein powder ingredients.
+Together with DC Ingredients, Tulip aims to create a portfolio of nutritious snacks for school children On-the-go snack items for pre-lunch snacking and/or as a lunch box food item infused with hydrolysed meat protein powder ingredients.

-Natural Fiber Ingredients in the Future – sourcing, technology and consumer health
+Natural Fibre Ingredients in the Future – sourcing, technology, and consumer health

 KMC is 100%-owned by potato growers in Denmark and supplies potato-based ingredients – of the highest quality and with documented provenance – to food industry clients throughout the world.